Pentax K-x

-The Pentax K-x is a 12.4 megapixel digital single-lens reflex camera, announced on September 16, 2009.
+The Pentax K-x is a 12.4 megapixel digital single-lens reflex camera, which was announced on September 16, 2009.
 The Pentax K-x uses a Sony Exmor sensor (different from the back-lit Exmor-R used in other Sony models).
 In some cases it even approaches the quality produced by full-frame DSLRs like the Nikon D700 and the Canon 5DMkII, both with larger sensors.
 The Pentax K-x is suitable for low light conditions for both still and video photography.